vakilkunal/MH-Tools/README.md

 CRE | Automatically fills in the Catch Rate Estimator with your location, sublocation, cheese, charm, weapon, base, and more
 Setup: Load Items | Automatically loads your owned weapons, bases, and charms into Best Setup
-Setup: Fields | Automatically fills in Best Setup with your location, sublocation, cheese, charm, and more Analyzer | Gradually (over multiple redirects) loads in your entire Marketplace transaction history via URL Map | Automatically fills in the Map Solver's mouse name `textarea` with all of the remaining uncaught mice on your Active Map
+Setup: Fields | Automatically fills in Best Setup with your location, sublocation, cheese, charm, and more Analyzer | Generates a pop-up dialog that allows you to download your entire Marketplace transaction history and send it to the tool
+Map | Automatically fills in the Map Solver's mouse name `textarea` with all of the remaining uncaught mice on your Active Map
 Crown | Automatically fills in the Crown Solver's `textarea` with the 50 Bronze Crown mice on your 'King's Crowns' page that are closest to reaching Silver status (100 catches)<br><br>*Note:* Favorited Bronze mice will be included regardless of catches
+Crafting | Automatically loads your 'Crafting Table' materials into Crafting Wizard
+Powers: Worksheet | Generates a pop-up dialog that allows you to select a mouse group/subgroup to target with your current trap setup
-Crafting | Automatically loads your 'Crafting Table' materials into Crafting Wizard Loader | Generates a pop-up dialog that gives you access to the latest versions of each bookmarklet
+Loader | Generates a pop-up dialog that gives you access to the latest versions of each bookmarklet

 <div align="right"><a href="#book-table-of-contents">Top</a></div>